 Painted concrete floors are not much harder to clean than other types of flooring, but do require different cleaning agents.

 As a cleaning company, we know how to treat each unique situation and surface.
 Our professionals are highly trained in the treatment of all flooring surfaces so you are in good hands.
-If you need regular concrete floor maintenance or you have a bigger job just contact us for a consultation.
+If you need regular concrete floor maintenance in Miami, South Florida or you have a bigger job just contact us for a free consultation.